makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/ble-blinky.md

 ## Testing

-You can test the example with the **nRF Connect** mobile app by performing the following steps:
+You can test the example with the **nRF Connect for Mobile** app by performing the following steps:

-1. Download the nRF Connect app from App Store or Google Play.
+1. Download the [nRF Connect for Mobile](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) from App Store or Google Play.

 2. Connect to the device from nRF Connect (the device is advertising as **Nordic_Blinky**).